ivangfr/axon-springboot-websocket/README.md

 ## Shutdown

-- To stop applications
+- To stop applications:
-    - If you start them with `Maven`, go to the terminals where they are running and press `Ctrl+C`
+    - If you start them with `Maven`, go to the terminals where they are running and press `Ctrl+C`;
-    - If you start them as Docker containers, make sure you are inside `axon-springboot-websocket` root folder and run the following script
+    - If you start them as Docker containers, make sure you are inside `axon-springboot-websocket` root folder and run the following script:
       ```
       ./stop-apps.sh
       ```
-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `axon-springboot-websocket` root folder, run the command below
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `axon-springboot-websocket` root folder, run the command below:
   ```
   docker compose down -v
   ```

 ## Cleanup

-To remove the docker images created by this project, go to a terminal and, inside `axon-springboot-websocket` root folder, run the following script
+To remove the docker images created by this project, go to a terminal and, inside `axon-springboot-websocket` root folder, run the following script:
 ```
 ./remove-docker-images.sh
 ```